Skip to main content

 ABOUT THIS NOTICE

-This notice will tell you about the ways we may use and disclose medical information about you.
-We also describe your rights and certain obligations we have regarding the use and disclosure of medical information.
+This notice will tell you about the ways we may use and disclose health information about you.
+We also describe your rights and certain obligations we have regarding the use and disclosure of health information.
 We are required by law to:

-• make sure that medical information that identifies you is kept private;
+• make sure that health information that identifies you is kept private;

-• give you this notice of our legal duties and privacy practices with respect to your medical information; and
+• give you this notice of our legal duties and privacy practices with respect to your health information; and

 • follow the terms of the notice that is currently in effect.